mlanca-c/ft_server/README.md

  In the contents below I try to explain what are these keywords, and how they fit in this project.
 If you had no difficulties understanding these keywords with their links, then I suggest you to waste your time somewhere else, and not to read below this.

+# Web Server

+ To fetch a webpage, your browser sends a request to the web server, which searches for the requested file in its own storage space.
+Upon finding the file, the server reads it, processes it as-needed, and sends it to the browser.

+ As its name implies, HTTP specifies how to transfer hypertext (linked web documents) between two computers.
+ * Only clients can make HTTP requests, and then only to servers.
+Servers can only respond to a client's HTTP request.
+ * When requesting a file via HTTP, clients must provide the file's URL.
+ * The web server must answer every HTTP request, at least with an error message.

+On a web server, the HTTP server is responsible for processing and answering incoming requests.

 # Debian Buster
  You can install Docker Engine in different ways, depending on your needs:
  * Most users set up Docker’s repositories and install from them, for ease of installation and upgrade tasks.
 This is the recommended approach, except for Raspbian.
  * Some users download the DEB package and install it manually and manage upgrades completely manually.
 This is useful in situations such as installing Docker on air-gapped systems with no access to the internet.
  * In testing and development environments, some users choose to use automated convenience scripts to install Docker.
 This is currently the only approach for Raspbian.

 ## How I installed Docker on Ubuntu
  [Install using the convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script)